7 UX skills every designer should have

-Before designing a website, it’s imperative to conduct meticulous research to establish the target audience’s needs.
-The qualitative and quantitative data obtained through feedback mechanisms can serve as a gold standard for creating user-centric websites.
+Before setting out on the task of designing a website, a designer first needs to conduct thorough research to establish the target audiences’ needs.
+Quantitative and qualitative data obtained through feedback mechanisms can serve as a gold standard when it comes to creating user-centric websites.

-Through surveys, questionnaires, and open-ended interviews, a UX designer can determine what customer pain points are and how they can best solve them.
+Using surveys, questionnaires, and open-ended interviews, a UX designer can determine customer pain points are and how to solve them.
 Backing the design with validated UI elements can also reduce bounce and exit rates.

 2. Developing information architecture

-When working on information architecture, UX designers analyze how much and what kind of information each website must contain, how to categorize that information, and what’s the best way to present it.
+When working on information architecture, UX designers need to have a keen eye for detail, and be able to analyze how much and what kind of information each website must contain.
+They also need to know how to categorize that information, and offer up the the best way to present it.
 A UX developer may also apply machine learning to deliver personalized, context-based information to a diverse clientele.